-- One-on-one tutoring with master and peer tutors in approximately 90 percent of the courses listed in each semester's schedule. - Online Tutoring: Students can receive a free account to log on and work with a tutor in real time or asynchronously.
-Log on to www.etutoring.org - Mega Math: No appointment necessary and stay as long as you would like!
-Get the help you need in any level of math from excellent math tutors. - Mega Chem: No appointment necessary and stay as long as you would like!
-Get the help you need in chemistry.

-- Group Tutoring: Meet with your classmates and your professor here at the ASC for a special supplemental tutoring session. - Computers available: Eight state-of-the-art computers are available for student use.
+- One-on-one tutoring: Make an appointment and work with a master or peer tutors.
+Most of the courses listed in each semester's schedule are covered. - Online Tutoring: HCC students have free accounts and can log on and work with a tutor in real time or asynchronously.
+Log on to www.etutoring.org - Drop-In Math: No appointment necessary and stay as long as you would like!
+Get the help you need in any level of math from excellent math tutors all day, every day. - Mega Chem: No appointment necessary and stay as long as you would like!
+Get the help you need in chemistry. - Group Tutoring: Meet with your classmates and your professor here at the ASC for a special supplemental tutoring session. - Computers available: Eight state-of-the-art computers are available for student use.
 Type and print your paper, insert your course CD, or log in to the internet for research purposes.